Step 5. Add Capacity Tier

-- If an object storage repository that is being added already contains offloaded data, you will be prompted to synchronize this data with your extents.
-For more information, see Synchronizing Capacity Tier Data.
+- If the selected object storage contains offloaded backup data, you will be offered to synchronize this data with your performance extents.

-- Select the Extend scale-out backup repository capacity with object storage checkbox.
+- Select the Extend scale-out backup repository capacity with object storage check box.

 - Select an object storage repository to which you want to offload your data.

-- To offload your data encrypted, select Encrypt data uploaded to object storage and provide a strong password.
+- To offload data encrypted, select Encrypt data uploaded to object storage and provide a strong password.
 With this option selected, the entire collection of blocks along with the metadata will be encrypted while being offloaded.

 If you have not created the password beforehand, click Add or use the Manage passwords link to specify a new password.